SF-Nexus/sf-nexus-hugo-site/content/Extracted Features/_index.md

   ![](/images/extracted_3.png)

-sFinally, we sorted the words in each chapter-chunk alphabetically in order to transform them from human-readable texts to "bags of words."
+Finally, we sorted the words in each chapter-chunk alphabetically in order to transform them from human-readable texts to "bags of words."

 ### Output: CSV File ("Bag-of-words" versions of segmented science fiction books)